sysdiglabs/secure-inline-scan-examples/docs/index.md

 * [Docker scanning for Jenkins CI/CD security with the Sysdig Secure plugin](https://sysdig.com/blog/docker-scanning-jenkins/) <nobr>📅 2018-09-05</nobr>
 * [Scanning images in Azure Container Registry](https://sysdig.com/blog/scanning-images-in-azure-container-registry/) <nobr>📅 2018-09-04</nobr>

+# Contributing

+If you find a related topic lacks enough information, or some problem with any of the existing examples, please file a issue in this [repository](https://github.com/sysdiglabs/secure-inline-scan-examples/).
+Pull requests to ammend any existing information or examples are also welcomed.